This page is the entry point for Archetype's contract documents.

 Status

-This document defines the contracts that govern Archetype from storage through world execution into the application layer.
+This document defines broad contracts from storage through world execution into the application layer.
+Focused specification pages are more precise for their areas and take precedence when they define a newer contract.

 Normative language: